osisoft/AVEVA-Adapter-OPC-UA-Docs/shared-content/introduction/intro-to-pi-adapters.md

 # [!include[product-name](../_includes/inline/product-name.md)] [!include[product-version](../_includes/inline/product-version.md)]

-[!include[product-name](../_includes/inline/product-name.md)] is a  data collection technology that collects operations data from a data source over the [!include[product-protocol](../_includes/inline/product-protocol.md)] protocol and then sends it to a supported storage location in the Open Message Format (OMF).
+[!include[product-name](../_includes/inline/product-name.md)] is a  data collection technology that collects time-series operations data from a data source over the [!include[product-protocol](../_includes/inline/product-protocol.md)] protocol and then sends it to a supported storage location in the Open Message Format (OMF).

 <!-- Add content about the protocol here -->